JasonWet/templateBot/README.md

 #### Issues...

 If you come across any issues please open an issue on this repo or DM me on Discord @ **JasonWet#9999** or you can join my discord server @ **discord.gg/ndSEuKR**

+### Useful Notes

+###### Logger
+- In this template we use a custom logger that is brought over from the AnIdiotsGuide guideBot.
+This logger is used to format all logs in the nicest and most useful way possible making it easy to read and understand.
+- Using the logger is simple.
+Instead of using ```js Console.log("Log")``` we use ```js client.logger.log("Log")```
+###### Functions
+- In this template we use a functions modules that allows us to create commonly used functions in a single place and allow them to be useable across all of our code.
+This is helpful to lower the clutter when it comes to reused code.
+For Exmaple if you are using trying to await a response you can use the function which would allow you to remove a large chunk of code from each step that requires you to await a response.